 Step 3.
 Decide how you’d like to trade

 There are all sorts of different ways to trade and more are being added all the time.
 One of the most popular is trading contracts for difference (CFDs).
 With CFDs you don’t actually own the coin but speculate whether it’s going to go up or down.
 This is a great way of getting exposure to coins that might be too expensive for you, but it’s certainly an option for how to trade QTUM as well.

 Step 4.
 Start trading

 Now that you’ve decided how to trade, all that’s left is to get started!
 If you’re new to cryptocurrency trading or just want to learn more about how it all works, most brokers offer demo accounts where you can trade without the risk of losing money.

 When you trade you have two options: to go long or go short.
 This just depends on how you feel about QTUM.
-If you feel good and think it’s going to go up, you can buy QTUM and take a long position.
+If you feel good and think it’s going to go up, you can take a long position.
 If you don’t, you can ‘short’ it by backing it to fall.
 You can learn more about how to short an asset in our short selling guide.

 If you’re a more experienced trader looking for new ways to trade, you can think about using leverage.
 This is a way of trading that means you only put up a percentage of the overall trade value and your broker puts up the rest.
 By trading with leverage you can win big, but also suffer big losses if the market moves against you.
 Think carefully before deciding to trade with leverage and we certainly don’t recommend it for beginners.